SoftwareHeritage/swh-fuse/docs/design.md

 is possible that, in the context of a directory, a file is presented as writable, whereas actually writing to it will fail with `EPERM`.

+When traversing a directory, you can find the object identifier of each directory and content as an extended attribute called `user.swhid`.
+Examples are provided in the tutorial.

 ### `rev` nodes (commits)